Lim Yoona: 2016–present: Transitioning roles and solo debut

-In 2018, Im joined the second season of Hyori's Homestay as a new helper.
+In 2018, Lim joined the second season of Hyori's Homestay as a new helper.
 She released her third solo single "To You" at the conclusion of the variety show.
-In August 2018, a Girls' Generation subgroup named Oh!GG was formed with Im alongside the four other members who had decided to renew their contracts with SM entertainment; the group released the single "Lil' Touch".
+In August 2018, a Girls' Generation subgroup named Oh!GG was formed with Lim alongside the four other members who had decided to renew their contracts with SM entertainment; the group released the single "Lil' Touch".

-To celebrate her 29th birthday, Im released her debut extended play A Walk to Remember on May 30, 2019.
+To celebrate her 29th birthday, Lim released her debut extended play A Walk to Remember on May 30, 2019.
 The EP became the fastest-selling album in its first 24 hours by a female soloist.
-In July of the same year, Im starred in the disaster action film Exit alongside Jo Jung-suk.
+In July of the same year, Lim starred in the disaster action film Exit alongside Jo Jung-suk.
 It became the most popular movie of the summer and one of the highest-grossing films in South Korea by attracting over nine million viewers.
 Her first leading role earned her several wins and nominations, including her first Blue Dragon and Chunsa Film Art Awards Best Actress nominations, and a Best Actress win at the 1st Asan Chungmugong International Action Film Festival.

-At the end of 2020, Im returned to the small screen in JTBC's office drama Hush, where she played an intern reporter.
-In 2021, Im starred in Lee Jang-hoon's romantic drama film Miracle: Letters to the President and also appeared in A Year-End Medley, a romantic comedy film by Kwak Jae-yong.
+At the end of 2020, Lim returned to the small screen in JTBC's office drama Hush, where she played an intern reporter.
+In 2021, Lim starred in Lee Jang-hoon's romantic drama film Miracle: Letters to the President and also appeared in A Year-End Medley, a romantic comedy film by Kwak Jae-yong.
 The former earned her a second Blue Dragon Best Actress nomination and her first Baeksang Best Actress nomination.